Environment and sustainability

 Studying environment and sustainability at Lund University

-A great number of educational programmes at various levels relate directly to central sustainability challenges and the programmes we offer are all characterised by both a global focus and world-wide recruitment of students.
-In many other programmes in fields such as engineering, law, economics and social sciences, it is also possible to specialise in issues connected to sustainable development.
+Lund University offers three international Master’s programmes in the subject area of environment and sustainability.
+The programmes are characterised by a global focus with worldwide recruitment of students and teachers from different disciplinary backgrounds that contribute to a unique multidisciplinary and multicultural classroom.
+There are of course also a great number of other educational programmes at various levels directly related to central sustainability challenges.
+In many programmes in fields such as engineering, law, economics and social sciences, it is also possible to specialise in issues connected to sustainable development.